Notes from the beach house: The hurricane edition

 Do we stay or do we go

-The most notable change was the arrival of hurricane Ernesto last week.
+The most notable change was the arrival of hurricane Ernesto in Mexico last week.
 The storm itself is said to have reached Category 2 as it hit land just 20 miles north of the beach house, ripping through the jungle and knocking down all the power lines in its path.

 But it was the build-up to the hurricane that was so intense.
 Speculation as to whether what was then tropical storm Ernesto would turn into a hurricane or fade out into a tropical depression.
 And if it did become a hurricane, would we stay or would we go.